Copubah/100-days-of-cloud/Day_one.md

 In contrast, by running your application in the cloud, you can replicate an entire production environment in a matter of minutes or even seconds.
 Instead of physically installing hardware and connecting cabling, the solution is managed over the internet.

+## AWS
+- Amazon Web Services (AWS) is a leading cloud computing platform provided by Amazon.com,offering a wide range of cloud-based computing resources and services globally.

+## AWS Global infrastructure
+- AWS operates an extensive global network of data centers, known as Availability Zones, and Points of Presence (PoPs) strategically positioned worldwide.
+This network is designed to deliver cloud services with low-latency, high-speed, and fault-tolerant capabilities.

+## Availability zones(AZ)
+- A data center or a collection of data centers within an AWS region whose purpose of is to provide fault tolerance and high availability for applications and services hosted on AWS

+## Regions
+- AWS Regions are geographical areas consisting of multiple Availability Zones,AWS operates regions all over the world, including North America, Europe, Asia, and more.

+## Edge locations
+- Edge Locations are smaller AWS data centers strategically distributed around the world.
+These locations are used for content delivery and caching, reducing latency for end users

+## Key points about AWS Availability Zones
+- Isolation and Redundancy;each Availability Zone is isolated from the others, both in terms of physical infrastructure and electrical distribution,this is designed to minimize the impact of failures and ensure that a problem in one Availability Zone does not affect others.

+- Geographic Distribution;Availability Zones are typically located in separate geographic areas within a region to minimise risk of natural disasters

+- Highly Connected;Availability Zones within a region are connected with low-latency, high-throughput networking, allowing for fast and reliable communication between them.

+- Scalability;users can use multiple Availability Zones to scale their applications horizontally, distributing workloads across different zones to handle increased traffic or demand.

+- Resilience and Redundancy;multiple AZs allows users to design and deploy applications that are resilient to failures.
+By distributing application components across different Availability Zones, organizations can achieve redundancy and ensure continuous availability even if one zone experiences issues.

+- Data Replication;customers can use AZs to implement data replication strategies.
+For example, they can use AWS services like Amazon RDS (Relational Database Service) with multi-AZ deployment for automatic failover and improved database availability.